 One of the greater Washington area’s true treasures.

 Glen Echo Park’s historic 1921 Dentzel Carousel is now in it's 94th season in the Park.
-The carousel opened for the 2012 season on Saturday, April 26 with our Family Day celebration and closed on September 30 with our Then & Wow! festival.
+The carousel opened for the 2014 season on Saturday, May 3 with our Family Day celebration and will close on September 28 with our Then & Wow! festival.

 The cost is $1.25 per ride; all riders must purchase a ticket.
 Payment by cash is preferred, but please note that there is no ATM onsite at the Park.
 Payment by credit card is now also accepted in the Carousel ticket booth.
 There is a $5.00 minimum charge for credit card sales.
 We accept MasterCard, Visa, Discover and American Express.